KushGabani/Biomedical-Image-Segmentation/README.md

 A patch size of 256 x 256 is used if not specified.

 ## 🎡 Preprocessing the data
-Preprocessed data is too large to be uploaded to the github repository, hence you will have to preprocess locally
+Preprocessed data is too large to be uploaded to the GitHub repository, hence you will have to preprocess locally.
+If you don't want to preprocess the data beforehand, you can use the `data_generator.py` that will provide a `DataGenerator` for `model.fit()`

 Once the dataset is downloaded and the patches are created, you can now execute the `data_preprocessor.py` script to preprocess and save the data in a numpy compressed file format.
 ```shell